-If you have a late model BMW and you need to change the car battery, it’s vitally important that you register/reprogram/reset the change with the vehicle’s computer system, to let it know it’s a new battery, and to erase its old charging pattern memory clean.
-The more modern models of BMW now have an incredibly sophisticated electrical system.
-They are fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the battery’s type and age.
+Why is a BMW battery registration necessary?
+After completing a new car battery installation, it’s vitally important that you register/reprogram/reset the change in the vehicle’s computer system to let it know it’s a new battery and erase its old charging pattern memory clean.
+The reason behind this is that the more modern models of BMW now have an incredibly sophisticated electrical system fitted with IBS (Intelligent Battery Sensors), which tailors the charging process to the battery’s type and age.

 So, what is involved in the registration process?

-If you change the battery, especially if you are updating from a conventional lead-acid battery to an Absorbent Glass Mat (AGM) battery, it’s essential to register the new battery with the vehicle’s internal computer using an electronic automotive scanner, as it treats these types differently.
-This process is known as a new battery registration, which recalibrates electrical components, some sensors and erases error codes.
+Whether you are updating from a conventional lead-acid battery to an Absorbent Glass Mat (AGM) battery or using an OEM battery, it’s vital to register the new battery in the vehicle’s BMS (Battery Management System) using an electronic scanner.
+This process is known as a new battery registration, which recalibrates electrical components and sensors and erases error codes.

 The BMW battery registration scanning process resets your vehicle’s battery charging system and sets the battery capacity to 80%.
-It also deletes any stored battery and temperature statistics that relate to the previous battery.
+It also deletes any stored battery and temperature statistics related to the previous battery.
 It’s important to note that your odometer reading won’t be changed or reset throughout the process.

 Important Tip: Never replace an AGM factory-fitted OEM battery with a conventional lead-acid battery in a vehicle designed for AGM applications only.
-However, you can replace a traditional battery with an AGM as the new replacement, but don’t forget the registration.
-For example, if you have a 90AH battery and the scanner only has an 85AH or 100AH setting, always choose the higher AH option instead of, the lower one.
+However, you can substitute a wet-flooded battery with an AGM as the new replacement, but don’t forget the registration.
+For example, if you have a 90AH battery and the scanner only has an 85AH or 100AH setting, always choose the higher AH option instead of the lower one.

-Which Series Require The BMW Battery Registration Process?
+Which Series Require The BMW Battery Registration App Tool Process?

 Your vehicle requires scanning if it’s one of the following:

 - 2008 or latest X6 E71 chassis/platform